ACertainArchangel/space-invaders-RL/B0B/v2/results.md

 [[[  67.5563  -722.5067  -533.5925   128.44443]]]
 [[[ 189.97603 -419.55045 -405.916    145.66806]]]

+After this weight analysis I created qvals.txt for all versions.

+Interestingly enough, this newer version of B0B produces q-values EVEN CLOSER TO ZERO!
+That can't be from REDUCING L2 so it must be dropout?
+Random Chance?

 Yea, results not so good as you can see by the reward guesses.
 Stayed in place again.

 What to try: